Erlangen Program at Large-1: Geometry of Invariants: Metric Properties from Cycle Invariants

-There is the following obvious connection between perpendicularity and orthogonality. \begin{Lemma} Let \(\lvec{AB}\) be \(l_{c_{\bs}}\)-perpendicular (\(l_{f_{\bs}}\)-perpendicular) to a vector \(\lvec{CD}\).
-Then the flat cycle $($straight line$)$ \(AB\), is (s-)orthogonal to the cycle \(\cycle{s}{\sigma}\) with centre $($focus$)$ at \(A\) passing through~\(B\).
-The vector \(\lvec{CD}\) is tangent to \(\cycle{s}{\sigma}\) at~\(B\). \end{Lemma} \begin{proof} This follows from the relation of centre of (s-)ghost cycle to centre (focus) of \mbox{(s-)ortho}\-gonal cycle stated in Propositions~\ref{pr:ghost-cycle} and~\ref{pr:focal-ortho} correspondingly. \end{proof}

-Consequently the perpendicularity of vectors \(\lvec{AB}\) and \(\lvec{CD}\) is reduced to the orthogonality of the corresponding f\/lat cycles only in the cases, when orthogonality itself is reduced to the local notion at the point of cycles intersections (see Remark~\ref{re:local-ortho}).
+Consequently the perpendicularity of vectors \(\lvec{AB}\) and \(\lvec{CD}\) is reduced to the orthogonality of the corresponding flat cycles only in the cases, when orthogonality itself is reduced to the local notion at the point of cycles intersections (see Rem.~\ref{re:local-ortho}).